sudhakar3697/awesome-electron-alternatives/README.md

 * JS runtime like deno or another that does not work correctly in electron-js.
 * Development platform.
 * You are used to the user experience on websites, webapps and applications on smartphones.
-* There are several rendering engines or operating systems that Electron-js does not support.
-And if you want to use these technologies, you will have to do a lot of portability work.
-You do not agree with the software license provided by electron-js or the way electron-js is built.
-* You work with cloud computing models, such as serverless, database as a service, backend as a service or specific business models open core, freepremium, subscription model ... and most of these cloud computing models or business models work online on the web and are cross-platform.
-There is not much need to have a desktop version too.
-* You or your software development team are locked into a narrow set of solutions, frameworks(nw.js, tauri), softwares(dbdiagram), development platforms(airtable), programming paradigms(dataflow, visual, business oriented), technologies or programming language such as 8th, Xojo, cobol, delphi, r, julia, prograph, joule ...
 * It is possible to develop games with Electron-js, but for good game development it is not recommended
 * create data analysis and statistics with js libraries and electron-js for dashboards, however it is also not recommended

 ## 👓 Alternatives to the [Electron.js](https://electronjs.org) ⚛
+There are several rendering engines or operating systems that Electron-js does not support.
+And if you want to use these technologies, you will have to do a lot of portability work.
+You do not agree with the software license provided by electron-js or the way electron-js is built.

 ### C#(.Net)
 * [Orleans](https://github.com/dotnet/Orleans): Cloud Native application framework for .NET